 There were several challenges in this project:

-Instead of replicating the pages required to list a property for each subunit of a MU property, I proposed isolating the data required for a property listing (“overview”) and having pages specific to unit information separate.
-This way, content that pertains to all units were filled out once and content specific to each unit would be filled out on a one-by-one basis.
+Instead of replicating the pages required to list a property for each accommodation of a property, I proposed isolating the data required for a property listing (“overview”) and having pages specific to the accommodation information separate.
+This way, content that pertains to all accommodations were filled out once and content specific to each accommodation would be filled out on a one-by-one basis.

 With the strategy in place, I analyzed the current workflow of admin users to identify pain points and areas of improvement.